ecosensors/Paperless-Raspberry-Pi5/README.md

 * S4 hostname
 * Give an host name

-When it ask you to reboot, say YES
+When the Pi ask you to reboot, say YES

 From that point, all other steps can be performed from your MacBook terminal

 Connect to your raspberry
 ```
-ssh pierrot@hostname.local
+ssh username@pi_hostname.local
 ```
 and run the following commands